zitadel/zitadel/docs/docs/legal/support-services.md

 This annex of the [Framework Agreement](terms-of-service) and the [Support Service Terms and Conditions](terms-support-service) describes the support services offered by us for our Services.

-Support Services for products and services provided by CAOS is offered to customers according to the terms and conditions outlined in this document.
-The customer may purchase support services from CAOS Ltd. directly.
+Support Services for products and services provided by ZITADEL is offered to customers according to the terms and conditions outlined in this document.
+The customer may purchase support services from ZITADEL (CAOS Ltd.) directly.

-Last revised: June 14, 2022
+Last revised: March 15, 2023

 ## Support Services